-For years, a relative of mine served boxed stuffing at her holiday gatherings, spiced up with cut-up precooked turkey sausage.
+For years, my father-in-law’s second wife served boxed stuffing at her holiday gatherings, spiced up with cut-up precooked turkey sausage.
 When I offered to make some homemade stuffing one year, she waved me off.
 “No one can the tell the difference, anyway.”
 But I can tell, I thought.
 Am I alone?

 This made me wonder.
 How do real mashed potatoes, gravy, fresh green beans and cranberry sauce stack up to their processed cousins?
 What about a frozen supermarket turkey versus a fresh, organic bird?

 There’s only one way to find out.